 - Those that were done at occasional times.
 Such were:

 - The offerings at the consecration of a priest (Ex.
 29:15–18; Lev.
 8:18–21; 9:12–14).

 - The offerings at the cleansing of a leper (Lev.
 14:19, 20).

 - The offerings at the purifying from ceremonial defilement (Lev.15:14, 15, 30).

 - The offerings at the taking of a Nazirite vow (Num.
 6:13–16).

-Second- The voluntary burnt offerings which were presented by a person at any time.
+Second- The voluntary offerings which were presented by a person at any time.
 However, these conformed in all aspects to the same rules that ruled the obligatory burnt offerings (Num.
 7; 1 Kings 8:64).
-Leviticus chapter one is concerned specifically with voluntary burnt offerings.
+Leviticus chapter one is concerned specifically with voluntary offerings.